 Ian Squires is a 2013 graduate of the University of Maryland, College Park, where he was a member of the wrestling team for two years, competing at both 149 and 157 pounds.
 The two years prior, Squires was a student athlete at Boston University, spending one year as the starter at 141 pounds.
 In high school, Squires wrestled at VA powerhouse programs Christiansburg High and Colonial Forge High, where he was a member of 4 state championship teams and won an individual AAA State Championship in 2009 (at CFHS).
 Prior to coming to St. Christopher's and the Richmond Wrestling Club in 2017, Squires was a member of the coaching staff at Colonial Forge High - 3 years as an assistant and one as the head coach, helping guide the Eagles to one 6A Runner-Up finish (2014) and three consecutive 6A State Championships (2015-2017).
+Squires is involved with Virginia USA Wrestling (VAWA), serving as a Freestyle coach for the Cadet and Junior National Teams.
 Squires is currently a middle school Health and Physical Education teacher in Hanover County and lives in Richmond with his wife, Kaylee, and sons Adam and Henry.